CamFlow/documentation/docs/installation.md

 make all
 ```

 This will build and install the CamFlow Linux Security Module as well as the userspace tools.
-The whole installation procedure may take a huge amount of time.
-The installation process may ask for root password.
+The whole installation procedure may take a significant amount of time.
+The installation process may ask for the root password, so may not complete in an unattended manner.

 The kernel configuration derives from the configuration currently present on the system where you run the build.
 Early in the build process you will be presented with a GUI to customise the kernel configuration.
 If you are not sure what to do, do not modify the configuration.